izumrudik/compile/README.md

 1. `>>`
 1. `<<`
 1. `->`
-1. `<-`

-list of escape characters (char, ascii number generated, actual character if possible):
+list of escape characters (char, ascii code, actual character if possible):
 1. `a`,7
 1. `b`,8
 1. `t`,9